 “Contract” means the contract between the Buyer and the Supplier for the sale and purchase of the Goods in accordance with these Conditions;

-“Data Protection Laws” means as applicable and binding upon the parties, laws and regulations relating to the processing, privacy, and use of Personal Data, including Regulation (EU) 2016/679 of the European Parliament and of the Council of the 27 April 2016 on the protection of natural persons with regards to the processing of personal data and on the free movement of such data, the Data Protection Act 2018, the Privacy and Electronic Communications (EC Directive) Regulations 2003 (SI 2426/2003) and any laws or regulations implementing or replacing the above and any judicial or administrative interpretation of any of the above, and “Data Controller”, “Data Subject”, “Personal Data” and “Personal Data Breach” each have the meanings provided to those terms in Data Protection Laws;
+“Data Protection Laws” means as applicable and binding upon the parties, laws and regulations relating to the processing, privacy, and use of Personal Data, including the General Data Protection Regulation 2016/679 (“GDPR”), the UK GDPR (as defined in section 3(10) (as supplemented by section 205(4)) of the Data Protection Act 2018), the Data Protection Act 2018, the Privacy and Electronic Communications (EC Directive) Regulations 2003 (SI 2426/2003) and any laws or regulations implementing or replacing the above and any judicial or administrative interpretation of any of the above, and “Data Controller”, “Data Subject”, “Personal Data” and “Personal Data Breach” each have the meanings provided to those terms in Data Protection Laws;

 “Force Majeure Event” means any circumstances beyond the Supplier’s reasonable control, including war or other action of military forces, terrorism, riot, civil commotion, sabotage, vandalism, accident, fire, flood, acts of God, strike, lock-out or other industrial disputes, epidemics or pandemics, unavailability of power, water, gas or other essential services or materials.